-Hillsboro now has a creative, beautiful and functional design established for a wayfinding program!
-This comes after input from a wide range of stakeholders, from residents to community organizations to business and neighborhood groups to our youth.
-The program features multiple wayfinding elements including welcome gateways, vehicular and pedestrian directional signs, information kiosks, and parking identification.
+The overall Hillsboro wayfinding program features multiple creative, beautiful and functional wayfinding elements including welcome gateways, vehicular and pedestrian directional signs, artistic banners, information kiosks, and parking identification.
 Goals for Hillsboro's wayfinding are to create a sense that you’ve arrived to an amazing City, to build identity and pride, and to help locals and visitors navigate and discover Hillsboro’s history, parks, culture and businesses.
-Watch for wayfinding elements to appear in Downtown Hillsboro in summer/fall 2016, followed by multiple phases of installation around the community over the next number of years (see more schedule details below).
+Watch for more wayfinding elements to appear in Downtown Hillsboro in 2017, followed by multiple phases of installation around the community over the next number of years (see more schedule details below).

 Click here to view the full design package.
-Please note that artwork included in the design is illustrative only and is not final.
-Our goal is to engage artists to create customized artwork that represents Hillsboro's diversity.
+Please note that artwork included in the design is illustrative only and art in the final pieces will represent the various diverse areas of Hillsboro.

 Read below for more information on the program, and please contact Communications and Marketing Manager Corinne Weiss with any questions.